Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 I had never seen that many eagles swarming and flying around in just one place.

-The northeastern tip of the main island of Langkawi is covered in thick mangrove forests, dotted with spectacularly formed karst cliffs rising from its brackish water.
+The northeastern tip of the main island of Langkawi is covered in thick mangrove forests, specked with spectacularly formed karst cliffs rising from its brackish water.
 Three rivers flow and meander across this region — Kisap, Air Hangat, and Kilim.
 Together, they form a gorgeous landscape that has nurtured and nourished a healthy ecosystem and a wide and diverse array of life forms.
-Kilim River, locally known as Sungai Kilim, runs across Kilim Nature Park, spreading over an area of about 100 square kilometers of mangrove forests, blue lagoons, and white beaches.
+Kilim River, locally known as Sungai Kilim, runs across Kilim Nature Park, sprawling over an area of about 100 square kilometers of mangrove forests, blue lagoons, and white beaches.

 Prepping Up for the Speedboat Ride